bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.15.15 =
+* Fix - JS error when opening the grouped event dialog with the Display Pack's "Waterfall" booking method

 = 1.15.14 - 2023/06/08 =
 * Fix - Bookings from not allowed calendars may be displayed in backend Bookings calendar after changing the filters
 * Fix - Booking forms now use window.location.assign for external redirects, without parameters, to avoid error 405 and error 414